Paul Stuart’s practice focuses on competition law and litigation.

 Paul has advised clients on a wide range of disputes and investigations, and represented clients in proceedings before the EU General Court, the European Commission, the Court of Appeal, the High Court, and the Competition Appeal Tribunal.

-Paul joined the firm in 2010 as an associate and was resident in the Brussels office from 2010 to 2012.
-Previously, Paul practised as a Barrister in England.
+Paul joined the firm in 2010 as an associate, was resident in the Brussels office from 2010 to 2012, and became a counsel in 2020.

 UK Competition Damages Litigation

 “K” Line in defense of a follow-on damages claim by Daimler AG arising out of the European Commission’s Maritime Car Carriers decision.

 NSK in defense of a follow-on damages claim by Peugeot SA arising out of the European Commission’s Automotive Bearings decision.